 Alton, Mt Major (The most popular family hiked small mountain in New Hampshire Lakes Region).
 Moderate climb including some area’s more challenging.
 Spectacular views of Lake Winnipesaukee from the summit and much of her surrounding harbors.
 This is a great hike in summer and perfect family adventure mountain.
 From Alton Bay take Rt 11 West and follow for about 6 miles watching for the trail head parking area on your left.
 (Blue Sign)

-Alton – View from Mt Major looking towards Alton Bay Route 11 A about five miles north of Alton Bay (close to Ellacoya State Beach) highway sign marks parking lot.
+Alton – Mt Major looking towards Alton Bay Route 11 A about five miles north of Alton Bay (close to Ellacoya State Beach) highway sign marks parking lot.
 Popular hiking spot due to spectacular views.
 2 – mile, vertical rise 100 feet.
 The Mt Major trail marked in blue, straight ahead of the parking lot is the most popular trail used by visitors.
 It offers a challenging hike, as well as view spots, and ledges.
 Just a note for the weary, when you hit the pine groves above the first set of ledges, you aren’t there yet.
 The 2nd set of ledges are much tougher, but the view when reaching the summit I feel is 2nd to non in the Lakes Region.
 Mt major is popular for runners, and hikers training for the big ones.
 You can head up the moutain with as little as a bottle of water or pack a lunch for the day and enjoy the many trails associated with Mt Major.
 Carful after a rain, the rocks tend to get slippery and without the right shoes can be quite dangerous.
-Hope to see you there on the weekends, great family fun, and NH at it’s best.
+Hope to see you there on the weekends, great family fun and spectacular views.

 Association- Trailhead off College Road, Center Harbor West Rattlesnake Mountain – Rt.
 113 Holderness –– Trailheads off Rt.
 113- approx. 5 miles from downtown Holderness on right, (after Rockywold Deephaven Camps sign) park on left.
 Short and Easy Climb, spectacular views.
 Use caution with children.
 Steep cliffs at summit.